Quantum Error Correction for Beginners: Fault-tolerant circuit design for logical state preparation

 By ensuring that each CNOT is controlled via a separate ancilla, any $X$ error will only propagate to a single qubit in the data block.
 However, during the preparation of the ancilla state there is the possibility that a single $X$ error can propagate to multiple ancilla, which are then fed forward into the data block.
 In order to combat this, the ancilla block needs to be verified against possible $X$ errors.
 Tracking through all the possible locations where a single $X$ error can occur during ancilla preparation leads to the following unique states.

-From these possibilities, the last four states have a different parity between the first and forth qubit.
-Hence to verify this state, a fifth ancilla is added, initialized and used to perform a parity check on the ancilla block.
+From these possibilities, the first four states correspond to no error or at most one bit flip and the last two states correspond to multiple errors cased by errors copied by the CNOT operations.
+In fact, only the last state, $\ket{\mathcal{A}}_6$, needs to be identified since two bit flip errors exist on the ancilla state.
+To verify this ancilla state, a fifth ancilla is added, initialized and used to perform a parity check on the ancilla block.
 This fifth ancilla is then measured.
-If the result is $\ket{0}$, the ancilla block is clean and can be coupled to the data.
-If the ancilla result is $\ket{1}$, then either a single error has occured in the ancilla preparation or on this verification qubit.
-In either case, the entire ancilla block is re-initialized and the ancilla prepared again.
+If the result is $\ket{0}$, the ancilla block can be coupled to the data.
+If the ancilla result is $\ket{1}$, then either a single error has occurred on the verification qubit or the ancilla state has been prepared in either the $\ket{\mathcal{A}}_5$ or $\ket{\mathcal{A}}_6$ state.
+In either case, the entire ancilla block is reinitialized and prepared again.
 This is continued until the verification qubit is measured to be $\ket{0}$ [Fig.~\ref{fig:opmeas3}].

-The re-preparation of the ancilla block protects against $X$ errors, which can propagate forward through the CNOT gates. $Z$ errors on the other hand, propagate in the other direction.
+The re-preparation of the ancilla block protects against multiple $X$ errors, which can propagate forward through the CNOT gates. $Z$ errors propagate in the other direction.
 Any $Z$ error which occurs in the ancilla block will propagate straight through to the final measurement.
-This results in the measurement not corresponding to the eigenstate the data is projected to and can possibly result in mis-correction once all stabilizers have been measured.
+This results in the measurement not corresponding to the actual errors which have occurred and can result in mis-correction once all stabilizers have been measured.
 To protect against this, each stabilizer is measured 2-3 times and a majority vote of the measurement results taken.
-As any additional error represents a second order process, if the first or second measurement has been corrupted by an induced $Z$ error, then the third measurement will only contain additional errors if a higher order error process has occurred.
+As any additional error represents a second order process, if the first or second measurement has been corrupted by a $Z$ error, then the third measurement will only contain additional errors if a higher order error process has occurred.
 Therefore, we are free to ignore this possibility and assume that the third measurement is error free.
 The full circuit for $[[7,1,3]]$ state preparation is shown in Fig.~\ref{fig:stateprep}, where each stabilizer is measured 2-3 times.
 The total circuit requires a minimum of 12 qubits (7-data qubits and a 5-qubit ancilla block).

 As you can see, the circuit constructions for full fault-tolerant state preparation (and error correction) are not simple circuits.
 However, they are easy to design in generic ways when employing stabilizer coding.